 A proposed policy to ban flavors in cigars.
 No ifs, ands, or buts about it.

 Here’s the deal: the FDA’s efforts are to “impact the ability of American kids to access tobacco products.”
 We get it, and agree that minors should not have access to ENDS or vaping.

 However, we don’t think banning flavors will accomplish that -- in the same way that banning flavored alcohol won’t stop people from drinking.
 And while a full flavor ban isn’t on the horizon yet, removing them from certain stores and shelves may be a sign of what’s to come...

 The spotlight is now on the vaping industry to not just play by the FDA's rules, but to take extra steps to ensure ENDS don't get into the wrong hands.

 Companies like JUUL and Liquid Barn are leading the way on this one.
 Prior to the FDA Announcement, JUUL chose to remove their flavored products from convenience stores and delete their social media accounts.
-On the other hand, we at Liquid Barn have been making strides to ensure that Tastemakers like you preserve the right to control your vaping experience, with a pre-8/8 product that the new ruling doesn’t affect: BASIC eLiquid.
+On the other hand, we at Liquid Barn have been making strides to ensure that Tastemakers like you preserve the right to control your vaping experience, with a pre-8/8 product that the new ruling doesn’t affect: Unflavored eLiquid.

-A uniquely flavorless product, BASIC eLiquid checks all the boxes that the FDA is looking for: no flavors, no marketing gimmicks… just pure eJuice (available with or without nicotine).
+A uniquely flavorless product, Unflavored eLiquid checks all the boxes that the FDA is looking for: no flavors, no marketing gimmicks… just pure eJuice (available with or without nicotine).
 With flavors sold separately (including your favorite One Shots from our Tastemaker Collection) it’s the easiest way to get what you want and skip the hassle.

 Subscribe to our newsletter for more industry news, special discounts and more!